 5. Medication use

-What to do: Weight gain from medications varies from person to person, however you should see a doctor if you feel significantly uncomfortable.
-The doctor may assess the possibility of alternatives or discontinuing the medication.
-It is important to not stop taking the medication suddenly without discussing it with your doctor first.
+What to do: Weight gain from medications varies from person to person, however you should see a healthcare provider if you are experiencing significant discomfort.
+The doctor may consider pausing the medication or switching to an alternative.
+However, it is important not to stop taking it suddenly without consulting your doctor first.

 6. Insomnia